pmglab/KGGSEE/doc/source/detailed_document.rst

 .. code:: shell

     java -Xmx4g -jar ../kggsee.jar \
       --gene-herit \
       --prevalence 0.01 \
       --vcf-ref 1kg_hg19_eur_chr1.vcf.gz \
       --sum-file scz_gwas_eur_chr1.tsv.gz \
       --case-col Nca \
       --control-col Nco \
       --neargene 10000 \
       --out t4.1

 .. note::
     When ``--case-col`` and ``--control-col`` are specified, KGGSEE will regard the input as summary statistics from case/control samples and automatically adjust for the disease prevalence.
-On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a continuous trait (like height).
+On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a continuous trait (e.g., height).

 Gene heritability based on eQTLs